Helicopters Models from

 Photo of an AH-56A Cheyenne (Google) Note bulged canopy.

-As mentioned above, for years after I finished the Aurora model of the Cheyenne, I thought about building it again, particularly in more recent years.
+As mentioned below (see the first Cheyenne I built at the bottom of this page), for years after I finished the Aurora model of the Cheyenne, I thought about building it again, particularly in more recent years.
 I believed my model building skills have improved since the Cheyenne I built in 1984, and over the years, I bought each Aurora Cheyenne I found, usually on eBay.
 I also bought two other kits of the Cheyenne, an Eastern European limited-run injection-molded kit by MIKU, and most recently, a resin kit by an Asian company called Anagrand.

 But the real trigger for starting this Cheyenne 2.0 was the purchase a couple of years ago of a book, War Tech Series Vol. 27 on the AH-56A Cheyenne.
 This book had 100 pages of photos, drawings and text, detailing the whole ill-fated Cheyenne project.
 By this time, I had five Aurora Cheyenne kits, plus the MIKU and Anagrand kits.
 I began to think about how to visit this model subject again, 33 years after building Cheyenne 1.0 (Beta).
 So in May of 2017, I began Cheyenne 2.0.